sjp38/linux/Documentation/mm/damon/maintainer-profile.rst

 linux-mm@kvack.org.
 Patches should be made against the mm-unstable tree [1]_ whenever possible and posted to the mailing lists.

+For beginners who are not familiar with the mailing lists based workflow, there are multiple tools.
+HacKerMaiL (hkml) [8]_ is one of such tools that DAMON maintainer is developing for such beginners to DAMON.
+Please feel free to try the tool and ask help to the maintainer.

 SCM Trees
 ---------